ig0rOK/hello-word/README.md

 # hello-word

-My name is Igor.I'm 28.
+My name is Igor.
+I'm 28.
 I want to work as a programmer!